Combinatorial species

 In combinatorial mathematics, the theory of combinatorial species is an abstract, systematic method for deriving the generating functions of discrete structures, which allows one to not merely count these structures but give bijective proofs involving them.
 Examples of combinatorial species are (finite) graphs, permutations, trees, and so on; each of these has an associated generating function which counts how many structures there are of a certain size.
 One goal of species theory is to be able to analyse complicated structures by describing them in terms of transformations and combinations of simpler structures.
 These operations correspond to equivalent manipulations of generating functions, so producing such functions for complicated structures is much easier than with other methods.
-The theory was introduced, carefully elaborated and applied by the Canadian group of people around André Joyal.
+The theory was introduced, carefully elaborated and applied by Canadian researchers around André Joyal.

 The power of the theory comes from its level of abstraction.
 The "description format" of a structure (such as adjacency list versus adjacency matrix for graphs) is irrelevant, because species are purely algebraic.
 Category theory provides a useful language for the concepts that arise here, but it is not necessary to understand categories before being able to work with species.

 The category of species is equivalent to the category of symmetric sequences in finite sets.

 Definition of species

-Any structure — an instance of a particular species — is associated with some set, and there are often many possible structures for the same set.
-For example, it is possible to construct several different graphs whose node labels are drawn from the same given set.
-At the same time, any set could be used to build the structures.
-The difference between one species and another is that they build a different set of structures out of the same base set.
+Any species consists of individual combinatorial structures built on the elements of some finite set: for example, a combinatorial graph is a structure of edges among a given set of vertices, and the species of graphs includes all graphs on all finite sets.
+Furthermore, a member of a species can have its underlying set relabeled by the elements of any other equinumerous set, for example relabeling the vertices of a graph gives "the same graph structure" on the new vertices, i.e. an isomorphic graph.